eProsima/Discovery-Server/README.md

 In order to test this a python script is used to launch two discovery-servers instances:

   - A server with several clients.
-This instances will take a snapshot at the beginning and another at the end.
+These instances will take a snapshot at the beginning and another at the end.

-  - A client which references the server on the first instance.
+  - A client who references the server on the first instance.
 This process would be killed from python between the snapshots.

 The first snapshot must show how all clients (remote one included) known each other.
 After killing process 2